yb66/TextTube/README.md

     <p>That's all folks!</p>

 The language was specified with a leading `::::ruby`.
-It didn't have to be as the default is to use Ruby, but if you want to use any other of the Coderay supported languages, that's how to do it.
+It didn't have to be as the default is to use Ruby, but if you want to use any other of the [coderay supported languages](http://coderay.rubychan.de/doc/CodeRay/Scanners.html), that's how to do it.

 ### Licence ###